 - Have scholarships (including Bright Futures), or;

-- Have a FAFSA on file at USF 10 business day before classes begin, and;
+- Have a FAFSA on OASIS, and;

 - Are a degree seeking student, and;

-- Are enrolled in at least half-time in USF classes appropriate to your grade level and;
+- Are enrolled in at least half-time in USF classes appropriate to your grade level; and

 - Are meeting satisfactory academic progress (SAP) requirements (if your current SAP status is warning or probation, you will not be considered for a deferment until after the current term grades are included in your SAP calculation).